-From 2008 a program was put in place to provide extra musical instrument tutoring for interested and talented students.
-Flyers will be sent home early in 2018, detailing the range of available tutors and their areas of expertise.
-Tutors come to ABHS during school hours.

-Lessons run for 30 or 60 minutes and tutors rates and payments are managed between tutors, parents and students.
-Students have an arranged time in their timetable in which to attend weekly lessons with their tutor in Studio 28, Music room 32 or the CAPA Library.
+Tuition on Guitar and Bass is currently offered during school hours in Music Studio 28 with a duration of 30 or 60 minutes.
+Lesson rates and payments are managed between tutors, parents and students.
+Students will have an organised time in which to attend weekly lessons with their tutor.
 Students are responsible for catching up on all missed classwork and homework tasks from their lesson time.

-At present guitar, bass and saxophone tuition is offered.
+For enquiries regarding tuition on alternative instruments, please contact Mr Newton in the CAPA Faculty.